Guinness World Records: History

-Due to the book's surprise success, many further editions were printed, eventually settling into a pattern of one revision a year, published in September/October, in time for Christmas.
-The McWhirters continued to compile it for many years.
+The McWhirters continued to compile the book for many years.
 Both brothers had an encyclopedic memory; on the British children's television series Record Breakers (based upon the book), which was broadcast on the BBC from 1972 to 2001, they would take questions posed by children in the audience on various world records and were able to give the correct answer.
+Roger Bannister, the first person to run a mile in under four minutes (a time announced by Norris at the track in Oxford), was the first guest on the show.
 Ross McWhirter was assassinated by two members of the Provisional Irish Republican Army in 1975, in response to offering a £50,000 reward for information that would lead to the capture of members of the organisation.
 Following Ross's assassination, the feature on the show where questions about records posed by children were answered was called Norris on the Spot.
 Norris carried on as the book's sole editor.

 Attendees at the 2011 Where's Wally?
 Guinness World Record event in Dublin, Ireland.
 Setting a record for 3,872 people dressed as Wally, the total was surpassed in 2017 with 4,626 people in Japan.

 Guinness Superlatives, later Guinness World Records Limited, was incorporated in London in 1954 to publish the first book.
+In 1975, the first licensed product produced, Guinness Game of World Records, was launched by Denys Fisher Toys UK.
 Sterling Publishing owned the rights to the Guinness book in the US for decades until it was repurchased by Guinness in 1989 after an 18-month long lawsuit.
 The group was owned by Guinness PLC and subsequently Diageo until 2001, when it was purchased by Gullane Entertainment for £45.5 million ($65 million).
 Gullane was itself purchased by HIT Entertainment in 2002.
 In 2006, Apax Partners purchased HIT and subsequently sold Guinness World Records in early 2008 to the Jim Pattison Group, the parent company of Ripley Entertainment, which is licensed to operate Guinness World Records' Attractions.
 With offices in New York City and Tokyo, Guinness World Records' global headquarters remain in South Quay Plaza in Canary Wharf, London, while its museum attractions are based at Ripley headquarters in Orlando, Florida.